Illinois Online Voter Application State Board of Election

 Voters who have moved to Kane County from another County or Election Commission must register to vote with Kane County.
 (See above for how to register.)
 It is also highly recommended that you contact your previous County or Election Commission to cancel your registration there.

-Moved from Kane County to another county
+Moved from Kane County to another county or out of State

 Change of Name